rpellerin/rpellerin.github.io/content/triathlon-checklist.md

 ## 🏊 For swimming

-- <input type="checkbox" /> Swimming cap (usually provided by the organization)
+- <input type="checkbox" /> Swimming cap (usually provided by the organization).
+Some recommend two caps, as as to "wedge" the goggles between the two.
 - <input type="checkbox" /> Swimming goggles
-- <input type="checkbox" /> Wetsuit (optional - sometimes allowed, sometimes forbidden, sometimes mandatory)
+- <input type="checkbox" /> Wetsuit (optional - sometimes allowed, sometimes forbidden, sometimes mandatory).
+Made for triathlon, not diving.

 ## For the transition swim -> bike